FAQs - All Volunteers

 FLA Mission of Mercy waiting area

-Will there be food available for volunteers at the FLA-MOM?
+Will there be food available for volunteers at FLA-MOM?

 Yes, FLA-MOM provides breakfast, lunch, snacks, and beverages for volunteers.